About Charles Puchta

 Puchta's journey into care ministry began in the mid-90's as a caregiver for his parents.
 His father died from pneumonia at the age of 79 in March of 1997 and had struggled with Leukemia for years.
 His mother died in November of 2001 at the age of 70.
 She had a number of health complications including dementia and rheumatoid arthritis.

-On Monday, September 10, 2001, Puchta left his corporate job to pursue his passion of helping others.
+On Monday, September 10, 2001, Puchta left his corporate job to pursue his passion for helping others.
 He founded Aging America Resources (d.b.a.
 Care Ministry) later that year.
 A 501(c)(3) non-profit organization, Care Ministry is devoted to equipping churches with essential training, tools, and other resources.
 Puchta's first book was published in 2002 and within months, received the Caregiver Friendly Award from Today's Caregiver magazine.
 In 2005, Puchta converted Aging America Resources to a 501(c)(3) non-profit organization (d.b.a., Care Ministry).

 He is also the is former director of the Center for Aging with Dignity at the University of Cincinnati College of Nursing (2005-2014).
 The Center has been devoted to keeping people "SAFE After 60" by advocating for, advancing and developing best-practices programs on the safety and mistreatment of older adults.